 If you have lost somebody you love due to the careless, negligent, or intentional actions of another party in South Carolina, you may be entitled to compensation through a wrongful death claim.
 These cases can be very complicated.
 They can take a lot of unexpected twists and turns, so it can be hard to predict the odds of success.

 Understanding the chances of winning a wrongful death claim

 It can be incredibly difficult to predict the odds of winning a wrongful death claim in South Carolina.
 The reality is that there are many factors that go into these cases, and no attorney can promise a win for any given case.

-That being said, when there is a valid wrongful death claim, and when family members seek assistance from a skilled wrongful death lawyer to help with their case, the odds of winning the wrongful death claim increase and can lean in favor of the family members.
+That being said, when there is a valid wrongful death claim, and when family members seek assistance from a skilled wrongful death lawyer to help with their case, the odds of winning it claim increase and may lean in favor of the family members.

-What is necessary to prove in an SC wrongful death case?
+What is necessary to prove in a SC wrongful death case?